-To answer a call by pressing any number key, you must have the Any Key Ans feature turned on (see "Phone Calls Features" on page 79).
+To answer a call by opening the flip, you must have the Flip to Ans feature turned on (see "Setting Flip Actions" on page 76).
+To answer a call by pressing any key on the keypad, you must have the Any Key Ans feature turned on (see "Phone Calls Features" on page 93).